 Manuscripts published in JPPR are free of charge.

-Before submitting the manuscript the Authors must read very carefully Instruction for Authors and prepared manuscript according to them.
-Please read Ethical Standards as well.
+Before submitting the manuscript the Authors must read very carefully the Instructions for Authors and prepare their manuscript accordingly.
+Please read the Ethical Standards as well.

 JPPR publishes original research papers, short communications, critical reviews, and book reviews covering all areas of modern plant protection.
-Subjects include phytopathological virology, bacteriology, mycology and applied nematology and entomology as well as topics on protecting crop plants and stocks of crop products against diseases, viruses, weeds, etc. Submitted manuscripts should provide new facts or confirmatory data.
+Subjects include phytopathological virology, bacteriology, mycology, applied nematology and entomology as well as topics concerning the protection of crop plants and stocks of crop products against diseases, viruses, weeds, etc. Submitted manuscripts should provide new facts or confirmatory data.

 All manuscripts should be written in high-quality English.
 Non-English native authors should seek appropriate help from English-writing professionals before submission.